Skip to Content

 Kamakura is a small, historically-rich, quaint little town that sits an hour south of Tokyo, on the other side of Yokohama.
 It is one of the most popular day-trip destinations for residents of Tokyo (see our other favourite day trips here) and tourists hoping to see more of the old ‘samurai Japan’ that we often …

-Read More about A Day Trip to Kamakura, Japan: Things to Do and See
+Read More about A Day Trip to Kamakura, Japan: What to Do

 Tokyo’s Jimbocho district is renowned for its 300+ bookstores, each offering something unique and exciting.
 What sets @Wonder apart, however, is its alleyway entrance, bookended (pardon the pun) by near-endless shelves of second hand Japanese texts to peruse and admire, and the store’s attractive upstairs café. @Wonder is one of the newer bookstores in the …